 It may make journalistic sense to exclude context and focus on the individual.
 Likewise, I don’t know why some photos were chosen over others and surely there are factors that I’m unaware of.
 So, I don’t mean to criticize the media agents making these decisions.
 I do want to draw attention, though, to the fact that these decisions are being made.
 And they inevitably color our reading of the news stories they accompany.

-Hat tip to Feminist Philosophers.Lisa Wade is a professor of sociology at Occidental College.
+Hat tip to Feminist Philosophers.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.